 Climate Change and the Human Experience

 Climate change is a complex, controversial, and challenging global problem and will probably be the most important environmental issue of the 21st century.
 Scientists from around the world are virtually certain the earth is warming due to human causes (Intergovernmental Panel on Climate Change Report, October 2013), yet their characterization of the uncertainties in this complicated planetary problem leaves some people doubting about its causes and consequences.
-The New Jersey Scholars Summer 2015 Program will explore the science of climate change, as well as its social, political, and economic implications.
+The New Jersey Scholars Program will explore the science of climate change, as well as its social, political, and economic implications.
 Our interpretive tools will be the lenses of various disciplines such as science, literature, politics and sociology.
 Our inquiry methods will include interpreting scientific data, discussing case studies, questioning guest speakers, delving into primary literature, analyzing the political process and examining the divergent viewpoints of different stakeholders in this global issue likely to have significant impact on New Jersey, the United States, and the world.

 2012 and 2013 Programs: